Understanding anxiety what it is and what helps

 Stomach issues

-Nausea, cramping, or an upset stomach.
-Your gut has its own nervous system, and stress hormones directly disrupt digestion — hence the term "butterflies in your stomach."
+Nausea, cramping, or upset stomach.
+Stress hormones directly disrupt digestion — hence 'butterflies'.

 Muscle tension

-Chronic tightness in your shoulders, jaw, neck, or back.
-Your muscles tense up to brace for impact — and when anxiety is constant, they never fully relax.
+Chronic tightness in shoulders, jaw, neck, or back.
+Muscles brace for impact — and never fully relax.

 Sweating

 Excessive sweating, clammy hands, or hot flashes.
-Your body's cooling system activates in anticipation of physical exertion that never actually happens.
+Your body's cooling system activates for exertion that never happens.

 Anxiety is not one-size-fits-all.
-It takes different forms depending on what triggers it and how it manifests.
-Understanding which type resonates with your experience can help you find the right kind of support.
+Understanding which type resonates can help you find the right kind of support.

-Persistent, excessive worry about many different things — work, health, family, finances, the future — even when there is no specific reason to worry.
-People with GAD often describe their mind as always "on," cycling through worst-case scenarios.
-It is exhausting and can feel impossible to control.
+Persistent, excessive worry about many different things even when there is no specific reason.
+The mind is always 'on', cycling through worst-case scenarios.

 Social Anxiety

-An intense fear of being judged, embarrassed, or humiliated in social situations.
-It goes far beyond shyness — people with social anxiety may avoid phone calls, meetings, gatherings, or even eating in front of others.
-The fear of negative evaluation can be so strong that it leads to complete withdrawal from social life.
+Intense fear of being judged, embarrassed, or humiliated in social situations.
+Far beyond shyness — can lead to avoiding phone calls, meetings, gatherings, or eating in front of others.

 Panic Disorder

-Characterized by sudden, intense panic attacks — episodes of overwhelming fear accompanied by physical symptoms like a pounding heart, shortness of breath, dizziness, and a feeling that you are dying or losing control.
-Panic attacks can strike without warning, and the fear of having another one can itself become a source of constant anxiety.
+Sudden, intense panic attacks — overwhelming fear with physical symptoms like pounding heart, shortness of breath, dizziness, feeling that you are dying or losing control.

 Health Anxiety